 Some recent examples include representing TIBCO and its directors in its sale to a private equity group, including defeating a motion for preliminary injunction and winning a motion to dismiss with prejudice; a private equity consortium in the first expedited arbitration in the Hong Kong International Arbitration Center, which resulted in a complete victory for David's clients (including the award of attorneys' fees); Chevron in the first case in Delaware finding in favor of forum-selection bylaws; Google in connection with its precedent-setting adoption of its non-voting stock; and Francisco Partners in its acquisition of Metrologic, including obtaining complete victory in the New Jersey state trial and appellate courts in novel litigation challenging the transaction.

-David is a prominent author and speaker on these issues.
-He has taught corporate governance classes at law schools across the country, including Harvard, Stanford, Berkeley, and Duke, and has been a visiting professor at Hebrew University and Tel Aviv University.
+David has taught M&A and corporate governance classes at law schools across the country, including Harvard, Stanford, Berkeley, and Duke, and has been a visiting professor at Hebrew University and Tel Aviv University.
 David served as counsel to the NYSE's Proxy Working Group as well as its Commission on Corporate Governance.

 David has been at Wilson Sonsini Goodrich & Rosati since 1989.
 Among other leadership roles, he has served as a member of the firm's board of directors, chair of the firm's Policy Committee, chair of the Pro Bono Committee, and on the board of the firm's venture capital fund.

 David sits on the advisory board of Faurecia, a global leader in manufacturing auto parts based in Paris, and he served as general counsel to the Super Bowl 50 Host Committee.
 David serves on many civic boards, including the Aspen Institute's Business and Society Program board of advisors and the board of the Silicon Valley Director's Exchange.